thoughtspot/thoughtspot.github.io/_admin/users-groups/add-user.md

 ## Edit or delete a user

 After a user has been created, you can always go back and change their settings, for example to change their group memberships or change their password.
+You can also change their name as long as it remains unique

 As an administrator, you can edit a user and change the groups the user belongs to.
 You can also edit a user to reset a user’s password by entering and confirming the new password.
 This is useful if a user has forgotten their password, or to effectively disable an account.